 The following information will give you an idea on how to prepare for snow and ice, how to deal with frosty conditions and what the council will do to help you get about.
-You can find more information on the Met Office's web page about getting ready for winter.
+You can find more information about being weather ready on the Met Office website.

 How to prepare

 Make sure you listen out for weather updates on the radio and TV, visit the internet, including the Met Office website or look at newspapers.
 We tend to get fair warning of a likely event and its impact.

 Plan for power outages by visiting the SSE Power Distribution (SSEPD) website.
 These are the people that maintain the power lines - no matter from whom you buy your electricity.
 SSEPD also offer a priority service for the elderly, infirm or people with various medical conditions.

 You can report power cuts to 105.

 In times of need the council website will provide key information on school closures, revised bin collections, road conditions and other snow/ice related details.
 We also make them available to the local radio stations.